camunda/camunda-docs-static/get-started/content/rpa/_index.md

 General understanding of how to execute processes with Camunda

-Be entitled to use Cawemo Enterprise
+Be entitled to use Camunda Enterprise

 ## Installation and Configuration